pepicrft/catalysis-framework/packages/docs/docs/contributors/get-started.md

 Contributions bring a diversity of ideas to the project, which enriches the project.
 Because of that,
-we design the project and the documentation to ease contribution to the project.
+we design the project and the documentation to ease contributions.

 A contribution can come in many shapes:
 [GitHub issues](https://github.com/gestaltjs/gestalt/issues) reporting bugs or sharing ideas,